fin/memorial-page/README.md

 - non-manual approval process: admin filter for submitted but not approved messages, one-button approval, image preview in admin
 - success message after successful content submission.
+- prettier design
+- video and link submissions

 TODO:
-- video and link submissions: thought is to just have a text field with a link per line and run it through embedly
-- prettier design
+- display links and videos
 - print stylesheet

 NICE TO HAVE: